nakkaya/ferret/readme.md

 # Ferret

-Ferret is an experimental Lisp to C++ compiler, the idea was to compile code that is written in a very small subset of Clojure to be automatically translated to C++ so that I can program stuff in Clojure where JVM or any other Lisp dialect is not available.

-This is a literate program, the code in this document is the executable source, in order to extract it, open the org file with emacs and run /M-x org-babel-tangle/.
-It will build the necessary directory structure and export the files and tests contained.

-## Building

-Ferret compiler compiles from a subset of Clojure to C++.
+Ferret is a Clojure to C++ compiler, projects aim is to create a functional minimum viable lisp that runs on embedded systems with deterministic behaviour by compiling a subset of Clojure to C++.

-    lein run -in prog.clj

-or if you are using the jar version

-    java -jar ferret-app.jar -in sample.clj

-Output will be placed in a a file called `solution.cpp` passing the `-c` flag will cause this file to be automatically compiled using GNU C++.
-(Other compilers are supprted see Implementation Notes).
+Generated code is self contained ANSI C++98 with no third part dependencies including `libstdc++`.
+Which allows it to run on embedded systems with as little as 2KB of RAM and no `libstdc++`.
+(Arduino Uno / Atmega328 with 32kb Flash)

+Ferret is not trying to be a 1 to 1 Clojure to C++ compiler.
+Projects eventual aim is to create Clojure flavored lisp with ideas from Ada that makes it suitable for embedded programming.

 ## Features

  - Very small foot print.
-(Runs on the Atmega328 with 32kb Flash 2KB Ram)
  - Functional
  - Macros
  - Destructuring
- - Easy FFI (Incline C,C++)
+ - Easy FFI (Inline C,C++)
  - Memory Pooling

 ## Implementation Notes